Food safety

 FOOD SAFETY: THE RIGHT THINGS TO DO

-Best practices for food prepared for events organized by student associations
+Best practices for food prepared at events organized by student associations

-Some foodstuffs present greater dangers than others, because their composition makes it easier for microbes to develop.
+Some foods pose greater risks than others because their composition makes it easier for microbes to grow.

-It's best to choose products that don't generally present any particular risk, which is not the case for cakes with custard or Chantilly cream, for example.
+You should choose products that do not generally pose any particular risk, which is not the case for cakes with pastry cream or whipped cream, for example.

-It's important to remember that the raw materials used must be as fresh as possible.
+It is important to remember that the raw materials used must be as fresh as possible.
 Since purchase, they must have been transported and stored in good conditions.
-The storage temperature of perishable products is indicated on the labels: these temperatures must be respected, so food products must be transported from the store in insulated bags, even if they are not frozen but simply refrigerated.
+The storage temperature for perishable products is indicated on the labels: these temperatures must be respected, so food products must be transported from the store in insulated bags, even if they are not frozen but simply refrigerated.

-Because they are intended to be shared, particularly by large numbers of students, are produced in larger quantities, are transported and are subject to delays between production and consumption, products produced by associations and intended for consumption within the university present higher risks than those prepared at home for own consumption.
-Their manufacture requires compliance with stricter basic hygiene rules, particularly with regard to the following points:
+Because they are intended to be shared, particularly by large numbers of students, because they are produced in larger quantities, and because they will be transported and will undergo delays between production and consumption, products prepared by associations and intended for consumption within the university present higher risks than those prepared at home for personal consumption.
+Their production requires compliance with stricter basic hygiene rules, particularly with regard to the following points:

-- Manufacture as close as possible to the time of consumption (the same morning or the evening before);
+· Prepare food as close as possible to the time of consumption (the same morning or the night before);

-- Cleaning and disinfecting kitchen work surfaces (surfaces can be disinfected with a little bleach in a large volume of water, then rinsed with tap water);
+· Clean and disinfect kitchen work surfaces (surfaces can be disinfected with a little bleach in a large volume of water, then rinsed with tap water);

 - Good condition and cleanliness of equipment and utensils;

-- Prepare all ingredients and equipment to have everything on hand
+- Prepare all ingredients and equipment so that you have everything you need at your fingertips.

-- Wash your hands as often as necessary, especially after using the toilet.
+- Wash your hands as often as necessary, especially after using the restroom.

-When using them, always check that the best-before date (BBD) of the ingredients used, printed on the packaging, has not been exceeded.
+When using ingredients, always check that the use-by date printed on the packaging has not passed.
 These dates are only valid if the packaging has not been opened.
-Once opened, products must be consumed as quickly as possible.
-When preparing food for university use, it is advisable not to use products that have been opened for more than a day, for products such as milk and cream, for example, and to use products with the latest best-before date.
-To avoid any source of contamination, after cooking, food must not be put back in contact with surfaces or utensils that have been used for the raw materials without first having been properly cleaned.
+Once opened, products must be consumed very quickly.
+When preparing food for the university, it is recommended not to use products that have been opened for more than a day, such as milk and cream, and to use products with the longest use-by date.
+To avoid any source of contamination, after cooking, food must not come into contact with surfaces or utensils that have been used for raw ingredients without first being properly cleaned.

 After cooking, food must be properly protected from contamination.

-Depending on the type of food, it can be stored in boxes or covered with cling film or aluminum foil.
+Depending on the type of food, it can be placed in containers or covered with cling film or aluminum foil.

-Some more fragile products, such as pizzas, quiches, sandwiches, etc., should be stored in the refrigerator until they are ready to be transported.
+Some more fragile products, such as pizzas, quiches, sandwiches, etc., must be stored in the refrigerator until they are transported.

 Transporting products to the university: